TextToolsPro

 What's the maximum file size I can encode?

 Our tool currently supports files up to 10MB in size.
-For larger files, consider using desktop software or command-line tools.
+This limit ensures good performance in the browser.
+For larger files, consider using desktop software or command-line tools like base64 on Unix systems or online services specifically designed for large file encoding.

 Does the tool store my files or text?